This guide shows the step-by-step AUSTRAC Online process to apply for the renewal of a registration.

 3. Using the 3 to 6 month renewal projection screen

-- Expand the 'My Affiliates' menu and click '3 – 6 Month renewal projection'.
+- Expand the 'My Affiliates' menu and click '3 to 6 month renewal projection'.

-- The system displays a page titled 'Projection of Affiliate Renewals 3 – 6 months prior to expiry date'.
+- The system displays a page titled 'Projection of Affiliate Renewals 3 to 6 months prior to expiry date'.